Remote Software Update

 When the package is uploaded, you can deploy the update to a specific device using the deploy command.

-With this command, the package name will be deduced from the informations contained in the rebar.config
+rebar3 grisp-io deploy -d <device serial number>With this command, the package name will be deduced from the information contained in the rebar.config file.

-If you want to specify the package you can use the --package
+If you want to specify the package you can use the --package or -p option:

 💡 Tip

-- Manually rebooting by pressing the button on the board
+- Manually rebooting by pressing the button on the board.

 Validate the update

-After reboot you have 2 choices:
+After reboot, you have two choices:

 - You want to revert to the previous version (i.e. the new version has a bug).
-In that case you can manually reboot the board and the board will automatically use the previous version
+In that case you can manually reboot the board and the board will automatically use the previous version.

 - You are satisfied with the new version.
-In that case you need to validate the new version
+In that case you need to validate the new version.

 - Using the website

-- Using our rebar3 plugin for grisp.io
+- Using our rebar3 plugin for GRiSP.io

 Using the website